 • Reusable water bottle.
 Fill up at the gate and stay hydrated on the plane!

 • Medication – must alert staff, but keep these in your carry-on in case of lost luggage!

 A 50- to 70-liter backpack is ideal.
 Duffel bags and rolling suitcases are not recommended for this program.

 • 2-3 pairs of lightweight pants, jeans (too hot to wear often) or capris; leggings are not culturally appropriate as they are too form-fitting

-• 2-3 pairs of shorts/skirts, which must go to the knees or longer
+• 2-3 pairs of shorts/skirts, which must go to the knees or longer, like these service shorts

 • 5-7 tops (t-shirts and sports shirts) – they can be cotton, or quick-dry shirts like capilene or polypropylene; tank tops are generally not acceptable unless for time at the pool or beach; keep in mind you’ll find cool t-shirts and other clothing at markets you’ll visit throughout the summer, which can supplement the tops you bring over

 • 1-2 light, long sleeve t-shirts – breathable is best for the sun and certain areas of the region can get buggy or chilly (if you’re lucky!) at night

 • 1 lightweight hoodie – most likely needed on flights, in movie theaters, or in airports.
 Most people will be fine without one

 • 8-10 pairs of underwear – quick-dry material is best